QuantumPL/site/content/publication/Ying2017/index.md

 publishDate: '2021-08-16T16:44:23.910857Z'
 publication_types:
 - '1'
-abstract: ' Program invariant is a fundamental notion widely used in program verification and analysis.
+abstract: 'Program invariant is a fundamental notion widely used in program verification and analysis.
 The aim of this paper is twofold: (i) find an appropriate definition of invariants for quantum programs; and (ii) develop an effective technique of invariant generation for verification and analysis of quantum programs.
 Interestingly, the